-If you have your trash/recycling street-side by 8 a.m. on collection day and your house is missed, you do not have to wait until the next collection day for your trash/recycling to be picked up.
-Call the Village Clerk (715-343-1590) as soon as you know your house is missed - she will call Harter's to arrange for a special pick-up, usually the next business day after Harter's is notified.
+If you have your trash/recycling street-side by 8 a.m. on collection day and your house is missed, please call the Village Clerk (715-343-1590) as soon as you know your house is missed - she will call Harter's to arrange for a special pick-up, usually the next business day after Harter's is notified.

 State and local laws require everyone in Wisconsin to recycle.

 As plastic bags are not allowed for recyclables by Village ordinance, please use permanent containers and place your recycling containers away from your trash containers.

 Containers and Bottles:

 - Containers may be mixed.
 Rinse and remove caps.
 Do not crush cans.

 - Aluminum and steel cans (aerosol cans included)